jacksonmears/CSES_Solutions/README.md

 - Start from `n`.
 - If `n` is even then divide by 2.
-- If odd → multiply by 3 and add 1.
+- If odd then multiply by 3 and add 1.
 - Continue until `n = 1`.
-- Since constraints are small, a direct simulation works in O(log n) time.
+- O(log n) time.

 </details>